10 – ‘The Democratic Circus’ (Naked / 1988)

 # 7 – Papa Legba (True Stories / 1986)

 ‘Papa Legba,’ also from ‘True Stories,’ is the best exhibition of the band’s world influence out there.
-Inspired by Haitian and Catholic folklore, this incredibly worldly track infuses itself with zaney lyricism, Spanish language musings, and some of Byrne’s most bizarre, but oddly beautiful lyricism.
-In 2006 on the ‘Deluxe’ release, there’s a version of the track sung by none other than Pop Staples.
+Inspired by Haitian and Catholic folklore, this incredibly worldly track infuses itself with zany lyricism, Spanish language musings, and some of Byrne’s most bizarre but oddly beautiful lyricism.
+In 2006, on the ‘Deluxe’ release, a version of the track was sung by no other than Pop Staples.
 One could argue that the Staples-lead version is the definitive interpretation, as the Staple Singers elder elevates it to a whole new level.

 # 6 – ‘Don’t Worry About The Government’ (Talking Heads 77)

-If you’ve ever had a desire to listen to an inexplicably happy song about how great your building and its conveniences are, then ‘Don’t Worry About The Government’ is your one-stop-shop.
+If you’ve ever had a desire to listen to an inexplicably happy song about how great your building and its conveniences are, then ‘Don’t Worry About The Government’ is your one-stop shop.
 The track, which is off of the band’s first album, is the perfect showcase of David Byrne’s misunderstood genius.
 It’s a song about how great his building is.
 Its amenities are fantastic, it’s easily accessible via the highway for family visits, and it’s going to make life easy for Byrne.
-The track is so blatantly weird, that it’s absolutely impossible not to listen to without a smiling from ear to ear.
+The track is so blatantly weird that it’s absolutely impossible not to listen to it without smiling from ear to ear.

 # 5 -The Big Country’ More Songs About Buildings And Food 78